ProjectIgnis/BabelCDB/README.md

 		* when that set is released, update the cards ID and remove the pre-release OT, then move the cards to `official.cdb`.

 * For fixes to existing cards:
+	* for official cards:
 		* if the card is already in a cdb in [the repository the users get updates from]( https://github.com/ProjectIgnis/DeltaHopeHarbinger), edit the entry in the corresponding file here, so it gets committed over there.

 		* if not, add it to one of the following files here:
 			* `fixSetcode.cdb`: for changes in the setcodes of the card.
 			* `fixString.cdb`: for changes in the strings used by the card, including card text.
 			* `fixOT.cdb`: for changes in the OTs of the card.
 			* `fixMisc.cdb`: for changes not listed above.
 Please describe what you have changed.

+	* for unofficial cards:
+		* same as above, but add `-unofficial` to the file name.
+Example: `fixMisc-unofficial.cdb`

 * New products are not longer called "beta".
 They are "pre-release".
 As such, they take a corresponding OT, (hex= 0x100, dec=256).